Azure/ResourceModules/modules/insights/private-link-scope/README.md

 ### Parameter: `accessModeSettings`

 Specifies the access mode of ingestion or queries through associated private endpoints in scope.
-For security reasons, it is recommended to use PrivateOnly whenever possible to avoid data exfiltration.

-  * Private Only - This mode allows the connected virtual network to reach only Private Link resources.
-It is the most secure mode and is set as the default when the `privateEndpoints` parameter is configured.
-  * Open - Allows the connected virtual network to reach both Private Link resources and the resources not in the AMPLS resource.
+For security reasons, it is recommended to use PrivateOnly whenever possible to avoid data exfiltration.<p><p>  * Private Only - This mode allows the connected virtual network to reach only Private Link resources.
+It is the most secure mode and is set as the default when the `privateEndpoints` parameter is configured.<p>  * Open - Allows the connected virtual network to reach both Private Link resources and the resources not in the AMPLS resource.
 Data exfiltration cannot be prevented in this mode.

 - Required: No
 - Type: object